ShashTheEpic/RCO-Auto-Installer/README.md

 ### Batch Installer (easiest)
 Downlaod the whole repository, unzip it then navigate to `RCO-Auto-Installer` > `Batch Installer` > `RCO.bat`.
 Now run `RCO.bat` by opening it.
 <br>
-Don't trust `RCO.bat`?.
+Don't trust `RCO.bat`?
 Well you can view what the batch script is executing.
 Open Notepad or any other text editor, press `ctrl + o` and navigate to `RCO.bat`.
 Open it and you can view the code, with assistance of my comments so you know what's going on.

 ### Python Installer
 First you need python which you can get [here](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K).
 I recommend installng the latest version if possible.